Trachemys scripta elegans

 Similar Species: Malayan Snail-eating Turtle has a shell with three distinct keels and lacks a red mark behind the eye.

 Southeast Asian Box Turtle has a higher shell and lacks the red mark behind the eye.

-Black Marsh Turtle has no yellow or red markings and has upturned edges on the mouth.
+Black Marsh Turtle has no yellow or red markings on head and has upturned edges on the mouth.

 On occasion other North American turtles can show up in Bangkok, such as this Mississippi Map Turtle, but that is uncommon.
 None of them have the characteristic red mark of the Red-eared Slider.

 Habitat: In Bangkok this turtle can be found in any calm body of water, especially those frequented by people.
 They are often seen basking on logs and rocks in the water or on the banks of canals during the day.

 Place in the ecosystem: Will eat both plant and animal material, including insects, worms, small fish, tadpoles, carrion, snails, crabs, and water plants.
 Their young and eggs are eaten by water monitors and some wading birds.

 Danger to humans: This turtle can bite, but is not significantly dangerous to humans.
 Like many reptiles it can carry salmonella bacteria in its feces, and young children should not handle the turtles.

 Conservation status and threats: The Red-eared Slider is not native to Asia, despite being common in many cities.
 The Global Invasive Species Database lists it as one of the World’s 100 Worst Invasive Species.
 It is common and widespread in North America and does not face any conservation threats.
 It is also now has been introduced to Europe, the Middle East, Brazil, South Africa, Australia, East Asia, and most of Southeast Asia.
 The import of Red-eared Sliders is banned in the European Union and several Asian countries and is restricted in much of the United States.